 Glucosamine is often taken as a dietary supplement to support joint health, particularly for individuals with osteoarthritis.
 The best time to take glucosamine isn’t set in stone, as it may depend on the individual and their specific needs.
 However, there are some general guidelines to consider:

-With Meals: It’s commonly recommended to take glucosamine with a meal to help minimize any potential gastric irritation, especially for those with sensitive stomachs.
+With Meals: Taking glucosamine with a meal is commonly recommended to help minimize any potential gastric irritation, especially for those with sensitive stomachs.

 Divided Doses: If your daily dose is more than one pill, consider dividing it up.
 For instance, if you’re taking 1500mg per day, you might take 500mg with each meal.
 Spreading out the dose can help maintain a steady level of glucosamine in your body.